christianaao/backend-news-article-project/README.md

 Backend API: https://news-article-project.onrender.com<br/>
 Backend Repo: https://github.com/christianaao/backend-news-article-project

-To use this link, make a request to an existing endpoint, such as `/api/users`, to request the data.You can view all available endpoints on https://news-article-project.onrender.com/api/<br/>
+To use this link, make a request to an existing endpoint, such as `/api/users`, to request and view the data.
+See below for a list of all available endpoints.

-Check out `endpoints.json` for all the available endpoints.
+You can view all available endpoints on https://news-article-project.onrender.com/api/<br/>

 Frontend App: https://frontend-news-article-project.netlify.app/<br/>
 Frontend Repo: https://github.com/christianaao/frontend-news-article-project